 *BIRDING 101 WORKSHOP

 Whether you’re just discovering the joys of birding or seeking to sharpen your birding skills, this is the trip for you.
-The workshop will be a combination of classroom tips and field trip fun and will be held at the Edinburg Scenic Wetlands and World Birding Center.
-It will be led by Jennie Duberstein, a former education and outreach specialist with the U.S. Fish & Wildlife Service and other organizations, as well as co-leader of the ABA’s Camp Colorado and VENT’s Camp Chiricahua is an excellent guide and instructor.
+The workshop will be a combination of classroom tips and field trip application and will be hosted by the Edinburg Scenic Wetlands and World Birding Center.
+Leader Jennie Duberstein, a former education and outreach specialist with the U.S. Fish & Wildlife Service and other organizations, as well as co-leader of the ABA’s Camp Colorado and VENT’s Camp Chiricahua is an excellent guide and instructor.
 This trip has been a fan favorite for years.

 Goals: Developing basic birding skills, learning bird identification, enjoying time in the field.

-Targets: Snowy Plover, Reddish Egret, White-tailed Kite, Harris’s and White-tailed Hawks, Gull-billed Tern, Aplomado Falcon, Tropical and Couch’s Kingbirds, Cassin’s Sparrow.
+Targets: Snowy Plover, Reddish Egret, White-tailed Kite, Harris’s and White-tailed Hawks, Chihuahuan Raven, Gull-billed Tern, Aplomado Falcon, Tropical and Couch’s Kingbirds, Cassin’s Sparrow.

 *BREAKFAST WITH THE BIRDS AT THE INN AT CHACHALACA BEND

-Come and enjoy Texas hospitality and a buffet breakfast on the delightful grounds of the Inn at Chachalaca Bend.
-Set in some 40 acres adjoining a picturesque resaca, the Inn offers birding opportunities before, during and after breakfast with its extensive trails and birding stations.
+As our reunion celebration continues, enjoy Texas hospitality and a delicious buffet breakfast on the delightful grounds of the Inn at Chachalaca Bend.
+Set on 41 acres at the bend of a picturesque resaca, this trip offers birding opportunities before, during and after breakfast with the property’s extensive trails and birding stations.
 This is an ideal way to relax and unwind on this last day of the Festival with some of the Festival’s original founders and special guests.